Internship Intern FAQ

 4. When will the Massachusetts Clean Energy Internship Program begin accepting intern applications for the next session and how do prospective interns apply?

-The program will begin accepting intern applications through its website on November 15th, 2017.
-Applications will only be accepted online, and must include (in PDF format) an uploaded resume, transcripts, and supporting eligibility documents, if applicable.
+The program will begin accepting intern applications through its website on April 3rd, 2017.
+Applications will only be accepted online, and must include (in PDF format) an uploaded resume, transcripts, and supporting eligibility documents (to be emailed separately to firstname.lastname@example.org, if applicable).

 Direct link to the application: https://forms.cleanenergyeducation.org/ic_dev/